GigMate/our_repository/GENRE_SYSTEM_DOCUMENTATION.md

 **Headline:** "Never Miss a Show You'd Love"

 **Copy:**
-> "Tell us what music moves you—all of it.
+> "Tell us what music moves you--all of it.
 Metal and Jazz?
 Hip Hop and Bluegrass?
 We don't judge.
 We just make sure you know about every event that matches your taste.
 The more genres you select, the more concerts you'll discover."

 ---